Lois Lane: Modern Age

 Lois underwent a character alteration beginning with John Byrne's The Man of Steel miniseries, which significantly rewrote Superman's origin and history.
 In this modern version of events, Lois was portrayed as a tough-as-nails reporter who rarely needed rescuing.
 She was depicted as strong, opinionated, yet sensitive.

-Lois' first real relationship in this version was with Jose Delgado, who she later discovered acted as a vigilante.
+Lois's first real relationship in this version was with Jose Delgado, who she later discovered acted as a vigilante.
 José's legs are shattered in a battle with a Lexcorp cyborg/human hybrid gone amok.
 Delgado eventually recovered.
 He and Lois would have several on and off experiences together before the relationship completely disintegrated, due to Delgado accepting help from a Lexcorp subsidiary ARL.

 Another major change made was that Lois did not fall in love with just Superman, although she was attracted to him.
 One reason was the revised nature of the Superman/Clark Kent relationship.
 In the original Silver Age stories, Superman had been the man who disguised himself as Clark Kent.
 In this newly revised concept, it was Clark Kent who lived a life in which his activity as Superman was decidedly secondary.
 Lois initially resented the rookie Clark Kent getting the story on Superman as his first piece when she had spent ages trying to get an interview.
 This sometimes ill-tempered rivalry remained the case until The Adventures of Superman #460–463 and Action Comics #650.

 Following Clark's brief rampage under the influence of the Eradicator, Lois was hesitant to forgive Clark for "selling out" to Collin Thornton and running Newstime Magazine, but forgave him in a span of mere minutes when he returned to ask for his job back.
 Clark elected to repay Lois by finally letting go of his self-imposed inhibitions and passionately kissed her.
 The two became a couple, and eventually, Lois accepted a proposal of marriage.
 Clark shortly after revealed to her that he was Superman.